Carlisle United F.C.: 1986–2005: Doldrums

-The 1994/95 Season was one of the Club’s most memorable, with the club attaining only their second Championship in the club’s history by taking the Third Division Championship with a record number of points for the Club, with Carlisle gaining some 91 points for the League Championship.
+The 1994–95 season was one of the club's most memorable, with the club attaining only their second championship in the club's history by topping the Third Division with a record number of points for the club, gaining some 91 points.
 David Reeves scored 25 league goals to help Carlisle achieve long-awaited success ending their eight-year ordeal in the league's basement division.
-This Season also witnessed the Club’s first appearance at Wembley in the Auto Windscreens Shield Final against Birmingham City, with a record crowd, for this competition, of 76,663.
-A nail biting finish went into extra time and history was made again when the “Golden Goal” principle was used for the first time at Wembley to decide the winner, when Birmingham scored to gain a 1-0 victory.
+This season also witnessed the club's first appearance at Wembley in the Auto Windscreens Shield Final against Birmingham City, with a record crowd, for this competition, of 76,663.
+A nail biting finish went into extra time and history was made again when the Golden Goal principle was used for the first time at Wembley to decide the winner, when Birmingham scored to gain a 1–0 victory.

-In 1995/96 with new found Division 2 status Carlisle were favourites to win the Division 2 Championship.
-However, profound disappointment materialised during that Season, which culminated in a controversial relegation back to Division 3.
+In 1995–96 with new found Division Two status Carlisle were favourites to win the championship.
+However, profound disappointment materialised during that season, which culminated in a controversial relegation back to Division Three.
 The re-arranged Brighton vs York fixture was completed after the formal season had finished.
-York knowing in advance that they only needed to win or score 3 goals to survive the drop themselves; York won, 3-1 at the Goldstone Ground, sending United back to Division 3.
-Knighton threatened to sue the League, unless the Football League adopted a more acceptable Code of Practice, to avoid such occurrences in the future.
-Mervyn Day became Director of Coaching following the departure of Mick Wadsworth, who left the Club in January 1996 for First Division Norwich City, only to remain for a few months at Norwich before he left by “mutual consent”; Wadsworth found himself back in the Third Division as Manager of Scarborough F.C.
+York knew in advance that they only needed to win or score three goals to survive the drop themselves, and won 3–1 at the Goldstone Ground, sending United back to Division Three.
+Knighton threatened to sue the League, unless it adopted a more acceptable code of practice, to avoid such occurrences in the future.
+Mervyn Day became director of coaching following the departure of Mick Wadsworth, who left the club in January 1996 for First Division Norwich City, only to remain for a few months at Norwich before he left by “mutual consent”; Wadsworth found himself back in the Third Division as manager of Scarborough F.C.